levgenys/Workouts-App/_pages/privacypolicy.md

 You can always restore your previous purchases through the "Purchase" page on app.
 Tap on "Restore Purchase" button and we will take care of the rest.

-Workouts reserves the right to change the premium features anytime.
+GIRYA reserves the right to change the premium features anytime.

 ## User Consent
 By using this app, you consent to our terms of service & privacy policy.